lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/kidedu/language/dictionary/dictionary_functionalphrase.md

 ## 宝宝互动 coax
 show me
 ### recasting
+#### 啥 what
+Baby:​ "One four is four, two four is 啥 (shà)?"

+Dad:​ "Oh, you're doing great with your math!
+In English, we say 'What is two times four?' or 'Two fours are eight.'
+Can you say that with me?"

+Child:​ "Two four is what?"

+Dad:​ "Good try!
+Listen: 'What is two times four?'​ Can you say that?"

+Child:​ "What is two times four?"

+Dad:​ "Yes!
+And the answer is eight!"

+#### Look at that
 It's wonderful that you're thinking so carefully about how to nurture your child's language skills!
 The phrase "Look that, Daddy" is a very common and developmentally appropriate attempt from a young child.
 Your instinct to gently model the correct phrasing and expand on it with a question like "What can you see?" is perfectly aligned with natural language acquisition techniques.
 The approach you're considering is consistent with supportive language teaching practices.

 Here is a breakdown of how you can respond, along with some practical scenarios.